lennart-benschop/agon-forth/forth16/README.md

 ### Prerequisites

 You need Agon MOS of at least version 1.02.
 You need a text editor to edit FORTH source files on Agon.
-The follwong repository contains the Nanno.bin file that you can install on the micro-SD card in the MOS subdirectory. https://github.com/lennart-benschop/agon-utilities
+The follwong repository contains the Nano.bin file that you can install on the micro-SD card in the MOS subdirectory. https://github.com/lennart-benschop/agon-utilities